exposit/zerowriting/lcd_screen/setup.md

 ## general setup

+This is all personal choice stuff.
+No reason you couldn't use dropbox (rclone has a ton of options) or some other method of moving your files.
+Or a different editor than helix like micro or just regular nano.
+Gruvbox theme is mandatory though.

 ### google drive & sync

 Getting a google drive setup as a remote: https://rclone.org/drive/ (it's number 22 as of this writing) You MUST use sudo to set it up or it'll have many errors when you run it later, and the "remote" you set up is per user.
 You can use the google drive defaults for awhile, if you're willing to wait through occasional rate limiting.
 Or you can set up your own token and such (way outside my scope to explain, sorry).